Bumer-32/Bumer-32/README.md

 Here are some ideas to get you started: (thank you for ideas!)

-- 🔭 I’m currently working on Multiple projects, but main is <a href="https://github.com/Bumer-32/Redstone-Helper">Redstone Helper </a>
+- 🔭 I’m currently working on Multiple projects, but main is <a href="https://github.com/Bumer-32/I-Want-To-Control-My-Server">I Want To Control My Server</a>
 - 🌱 I’m currently learning Kotlin and C/CPP
 - 👯 I’m looking to collaborate with nobody
 - 🤔 I’m looking for help with C/CPP
 - 💬 Ask me about ... what?
 - 📫 How to reach me: my site with links: https://lumivoid.pp.ua
 - 😄 Pronouns: he/him Artem
-- ⚡ Fun fact: i'm idiot 😜
+- ⚡ Fun fact: i'm chill guy 😜

 ---